 For example, if the thesis statement is something like “Wealth doesn’t bring happiness”, the writer might open with a scene describing a lonely, unhappy person surrounded by wealth and opulence.

-This scene contrasts a luxurious setting with an impoverished emotional state insinuating the thrust of the essay’s central thesis in the process.
+This scene contrasts a luxurious setting with an impoverished emotional state, insinuating the thrust of the essay’s central thesis.

 Whether the students are using a factual or fictional scene for their contrast, dramatizing it can make it much more persuasive and impactful.